bentomhall/nih-system/homebrewery/world/geography.md

 Limbo | Abyss
 Material | Mortal
 Other Lower Planes | Shadow (Waste)
-Upper Planes, Nine Hells, Mechanus | Astral
+Any other plane not mentioned | Astral

 One caveat: all the *afterlife* portions of the planes are in Shadow.
 Only the divine (or fiendish) residences are in the Astral.